hattipjs/hattip/readme.md

 **Why HatTip?**

-Instead of writing server code that only works with Express.js, write server code that can be deployed anywhere: AWS, Cloudflare Workers, Vercel, VPS, ...
+HatTip enables you to write server code that can be deployed anywhere: Cloudflare Workers, AWS, Vercel, VPS, ...

+HatTip prevents vendor locking by abstracting away the underlying platforms.
+Not happy with Vercel anymore?
+Switch to Cloudflare Workers.
+Node is too slow for you?
+Migrate to Bun.
+Without changing a single line of application code.

+You still keep complete control: you can fully tap into the underlying platform.
+So that you get the best of both words: start fast by writing agnostic server code and, as the need arises at scale, focus on a deployment platform of your choosing and fully leverage its features that make it special.

+In a nutshell: with HatTip, you get a quick agnostic start with the ability to seamlessly change deployment providers, while keeping full freedom down the line.

 **What is HatTip?**